CVIR turns 40

 CVIR is dedicated to continually improving the manuscript submission and review experience for its contributors.
 Therefore, the journal has changed its manuscript management system to Editorial Manager – a system currently used by a vast number of other scientific, peer-reviewed journals.

 To access the new submission website, please visit: www.editorialmanager.com/cvir

 We kindly request that all authors and reviewers visit Editorial Manager to update their information – particularly their Personal Classifications – to ensure that they can be contacted when necessary.

 Should you have any questions regarding the new system, please contact the CVIR Editorial Office: email@example.com

 Dear readers and authors,

 Use a great new sharing feature of CVIR and share articles freely with peers and general audience across the web.
 This new sharing option provides authors and readers with sharable links to a read-only version of the articles.
 This read-only version cannot be downloaded or printed out, but it is a great opportunity to improve the visibility and impact of your work.

-When an article is published, the corresponding author receives a sharable link that can be shared with the co-authors.
-Now, authors can copy the same link and share it with anyone else or post it on social media.
+When an article is published, the corresponding author receives a link that can be shared with the co-authors.
+The co-authors can copy this link and share it with anyone else or post it on social media.
 If you are an author, you can request sharable links of other research articles that you have authored by entering the article’s DOI into the Springer author portal.
+Click here to visit the Springer author portal.

 These links can be posted anywhere, including social media channels and on other highly-used sites, institutional repositories and authors' own websites as well as scholarly collaborative networks, which many researchers are using to collaborate and to share both publicly and privately.

-For more information on sharable links, please visit SpringerNature.
+For more information on sharable links, please visit the SpringerNature website